 - Subdivision Surface Levels

-This applies a (temporary) Catmull-Clark subdivision to the modified object, before computing the wrap when using Projection mode.
+- This applies a (temporary) Catmull-Clark subdivision to the modified object’s geometry, before computing the wrap.

 - Invert Cull

-If Cull Faces is enabled, this option can be used to invert the Front or Back cull choice for the Negative direction.
+- If Cull Faces is enabled, and Negative direction along axis is allowed, this option can be used to invert the Front or Back cull choice for the Negative direction.
 This is useful when projecting in both directions.

 - Auxiliary Target